guguji666666/Sentinel-Custom-Parsers/articles/microsoft-discovery/concept-bookshelf-knowledge-bases.md

 ## Best practices

 The Bookshelf is an evolving feature.
-Over the course of future releases, we'll improve the costs and time associated with creating Bookshelf deployments and indexing and searching over KBs.
-We'll also support incremental indexing and we'll take advantage of newer LLMs for search.
-Currently, for the best performance and to minimize costs of re-deployment, re-indexing, re-enrichment, or search, we recommend the following best practices:
+Over the course of future releases, Microsoft will improve the costs and time associated with creating Bookshelf deployments and indexing and searching over KBs.
+The product team also plans to support incremental indexing and take advantage of newer LLMs for search.
+Currently, for the best performance and to minimize costs of re-deployment, re-indexing, re-enrichment, or search, follow these best practices:

 * Limit each Knowledge Base to Small or Medium (default)-sized deployments
 * Ensure each KB's content is thematically coherent and directly applicable to your Discovery workflow.